How Vaccines Work (Cambridge (CIE) AS Biology): Revision Note

 • As inactivated vaccines do not contain living pathogens they cannot cause disease, even for those with weak immune systems

-Remember vaccines trigger the primary immune response (T helper cells trigger B plasma cells to secrete specific antibodies) which leads to the production of memory cells which will give a faster and greater (higher concentration of antibodies) during the secondary response.
+Remember vaccines trigger the primary immune response (T-helper cells trigger plasma cells to secrete specific antibodies), which leads to the production of memory cells.
+This will give a faster and greater response (a higher concentration of antibodies in a shorter period of time) during the secondary response.

 Join the 100,000+ Students that ❤️ Save My Exams